 About the Museum

 The Museum offers engaging experiences for every age and interest.
-Tour the permanent collection and dynamic exhibitions of American art that range from 19th-century Hudson River School paintings to contemporary art installations; and explore Gilded Age decorative arts in the period rooms of our historic home, Glenview, built in 1877, which is on the National Register of Historic Places.
+Tour the permanent collection and dynamic exhibitions of American art that range from nineteenth-century Hudson River School paintings to contemporary art installations; and explore Gilded Age decorative arts in the period rooms of our historic home, Glenview, built in 1877, which is on the National Register of Historic Places.

 Excited by science and astronomy?
 Find out about the mysteries and discoveries of the cosmos in our state-of-the-art Planetarium—the only public planetarium in Westchester County.
 Learn all about the Hudson River in Hudson Riverama, a hands-on, environmental teaching gallery that explores the history and ecosystem of this majestic river.

 Each and every week, you can visit the HRM and learn and do something new and unexpected.
 Experience the galleries with a curator or an artist, or make your own art in an artist-led workshop.
 Come see a dance or music performance, participate in a lecture and discussion, or learn about what’s happening in the night sky on the very day you visit.
 Check out our calendar and plan a visit that’s right for you.

 The Museum was founded in 1919 with the support of a group of local citizens and artists known as the Yonkers Art Association.
-Two of the members were Rudolf Eickemeyer, Jr., a titan of late 19th- and early 20th-century photography, and sculptor Isidore Konti; both went on to serve as the Museum’s founding commissioners.
+Two of the members were Rudolf Eickemeyer, Jr., a titan of late nineteenth and early twentieth century photography, and sculptor Isidore Konti; both went on to serve as the Museum’s founding commissioners.